kentdlee/SCSI/source/index.rst

 We'll create 40 random numbers to go along with the 40 random bombs that we'll create.
 The random.randrange(256) function will generate a random number between 0 and 255.
 Because it might generate a same random number twice (or more) there is a little bit of code to make sure that random numbers in this range don't repeat (so we get 40 random numbers).
+This number of bombs is configurable by the user.
+So we get the number of bombs from the entry box that is configured in the user interface.

 .. code-block:: python
     :linenos:

     randomNumbers = set()

+    numBombs = int(self.bombVar.get())

+    bombLabel.configure(text="Bombs Remaining = " + self.bombVar.get())

-    for i in range(40):
+    for i in range(numBombs):
         r = random.randrange(256)
         while r in randomNumbers:
             r = random.randrange(256)